howset/inception/README.md

 ```
 </details>

+#### Exploring mdb

 ### Nginx
 - Follows basically similar idea with mdb.
 - the security cert is generated at runtime which are advantegeous in respect:
 	- no key stored in the git repo
 	- each environment gets a unique key (cluster comp, laptop, vm)
 	- destroyed with docker-compose down -v, regenerated fresh
-- but of course unstable and not reflective of real situation (that uses CA - Certificate Authority)
+- but of course unstable (changes all the time) and not reflective of real situation (that uses CA - Certificate Authority)

 #### Dockerfile
 -- Similar with mdb --